Common Exam Questions

 Only for US citizens stationed overseas serving in the US military,

 If you are a US Citizen stationed overseas serving in the US military, AFCPE offers the administration of its certification examinations overseas coordinated through PSI.
-Please contact your preferred local test center to arrange a mutually acceptable testing date and time at least three weeks prior to your preferred testing date.
+Please contact your preferred local test center to arrange a mutually acceptable testing date and time at least 45 days prior to your preferred testing date.
 Test centers within your local area may include college and university testing centers, libraries, or education centers on a US military base.
 You should tell your Test Center Officer that you will be taking a computer-based exam which requires internet access.